JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 # Credits

 - [Dennis Ivy](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) - A massive thanks to Dennis Ivy and his Django tutorials, which helped me to overcome a few obstacles with my website.
-- Image used on About Us page: This [link](https://unsplash.com/photos/KE0nC8-58MQ) is for the free to use image that was added to the About Us page
+- Image used on About Us page: This [link](https://unsplash.com/photos/KE0nC8-58MQ) is for the free to use image that was added to the About Us page.
+-